placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 ---

 Here's how I built a cinewhoop using Mobula8 frame and Runcam Thumb 2 (codename `not mobula8`).
-I decided to build it on a fast modern MCU from [ArteryTek](https://oscarliang.com/at32-flight-controllers/). the Runcam camera will act as ~~both the fpv camera and~~ the 4K cine camera. having a live `preview` in the goggles is super convenient for dialing in Runcam's manual exposure settings. also: OSD profile change on a pot, VTX power level adjustment on a pot, turtle mode without arming, RHCP antenna for VTX, whip-style antenna for RX, low esr capacitor.
+I decided to build it on a FC with fast modern MCU from [ArteryTek](https://oscarliang.com/at32-flight-controllers/) and new industry standard gyro [ICM42688P](https://invensense.tdk.com/wp-content/uploads/2022/12/DS-000347-ICM-42688-P-v1.7.pdf). the Runcam camera will act as ~~both the fpv camera and~~ the 4K cine camera. having a live `preview` in the goggles is super convenient for dialing in Runcam's manual exposure settings. highlights of the build: live switching between the cameras, Runcam camera control from the radio, OSD profile change on a pot, VTX power level adjustment on a pot, turtle mode without arming, RHCP antenna for VTX, whip-style antenna for RX, low esr capacitor.

 ## results and updates